VeritasSoftware/LiveHealthChecks/Docs/README_LiveHealthChecks.UI.md

 The web app renders the Widgets for each Api specified in the file.

-Also, each widget is listening to the **ReceiveMethod** of that Api.
+Also, each widget is listening to the SignalR **ReceiveMethod** of that Api.

 When a **Health Report** for an Api is received from the Server,